-(4) Pull the manual starter handle slowly until you feel resistance.
+(5) Pull the manual starter handle slowly until you feel resistance.
 Then give a strong pull straight out to crank and start the engine.
-Repeat if necessary.

-(5) After the engine starts, slowly return the manual starter handle to its original position before releasing it.
+- (6) After the engine starts, slowly return the manual starter handle to its original position before releasing it. - (7) Slowly return the throttle grip to the fully closed position.